-April 7 - Complete IB Grad 2017 Commencement survey.
-This will be the final day that students will be able to earn 2 free tickets by filling out the survey.
+April 6 - Complete IB Grad 2019 Commencement Survey.
+This will be the final day that students will be able to earn 4 free tickets by filling out the survey.
 Tickets will be on sale through Cal Performances

 April 30 - Online ticket sales will end.

-Mid-May - Tickets (free and purchased) will be distributed out of the Graduate Advising Office.
+Early May - Tickets (free) will be distributed out of the Graduate Advising Office.

-May 19- Ticket distribution will end.
-All tickets not picked up will be available at Will Call.
+May 18- Ticket distribution will end.
+All tickets not picked up will be available at the ceremony.